What is HR analytics?

 - Measure a range of crucial areas such as wellbeing, performance, and DEI

-- Provide concrete evidence that leaders can use to improve organizational and employee performance
+- Provide concrete evidence that leaders can use to improve organisational and employee performance

-- Demonstrate the true impact of new processes and policies on employees and the organization
+- Demonstrate the true impact of new processes and policies on employees and the organisation

 - Reveal the return on investment (ROI), both financial and human, of new initiatives

 - Help enhance employee engagement by measuring what drives it, and what needs to be done to keep employees happy

 - Help retain your valuable employees, by identifying what’s making people leave, and highlighting problem areas to address to prevent this attrition